sophiamiller4/Briefly/README.md

 # Briefly

-A personalized AI-powered podcast generator — users pick their interests and preferred podcast length, and the app creates a custom “Daily”-style audio summary of relevant news.
+A personalized AI-powered podcast generator — users pick their interests and the app creates a custom “The Daily”-style audio summary of relevant news.

 Built with:

 - **FastAPI** (Python backend)
 - **OpenAI + Tavily APIs** for news, summarization, and TTS
 - **React + TypeScript + Tailwind CSS** frontend